HSLdevcom/bessersmith/README.md

 - `MQTT_SUB_CLIENT_ID`: The ClientId for the subscribing connection.
 Make sure this differs from all other ClientIds, e.g. by using a random suffix.
 - `MQTT_SUB_CLEAN`: A boolean on whether to use a clean session for subscribing.
 With `false` bessersmith asks for a persistent session.
 - `MQTT_SUB_USERNAME`: The username for the subscribing connection.
-- `MQTT_SUB_PASSWORD`: The passowrd for the subscribing connection.
+- `MQTT_SUB_PASSWORD`: The password for the subscribing connection.
 - `MQTT_SUB_QOS`: The Quality of Service level that bessersmith should subscribe with.
 - `MQTT_SUB_TOPIC`: The topic that bessersmith should subscribe to to get the custom MONO JSON messages.
 - `MQTT_PUB_URL`: The URL of the MQTT broker used for publishing.
 Running a broker on `localhost` may get useful.